tamimcse/CP-Trie/README.md

-Implementation of CP-Trie, Poptrie and SAIL.
-Details of the project would be found in the paper:
+Implementation of CP-Trie, Poptrie and SAIL based IPv6 routing table lookup.
+The details of the project would be found in the paper:

 MD Iftakharul Islam, Javed I Khan "CP-Trie: Cumulative PopCount based Trie for IPv6 Routing Table Lookup in Software and ASIC", IEEE HPSR, 2021.